webmasterkai/wayoffthegrid/docs/orientation/4-manual.md

 9-9 Electric Winch

 Your SAGA is fitted with an electric-powered self-tailing winch for hoisting and reefing the mainsail.
 It must be used with special care.
 Personal injury and damage to the boat can result from improper operation.
 Do not allow children to operate.
 Only properly instructed adults should be allowed to operate it.
 Do not wear loose clothing which could possibly be tangled in the mechanism when operating or standing nearby.
 While very handy and a big energy saver, it is difficult for an operator to judge just how much pressure is being applied to the line on the winch.
 The winch is powerful enough to rip the headboard out of a sail.
 Therefore we recommend that the electric power be operated for all but the last couple inches and then switch to manual power with a conventional handle to "sweat up" the last inches.
 To operate the winch, set the breaker on the main panel to ON to supply 12V to the winch relays.
 The winch is a two speed unit.
 The switches for each speed are mounted on the cabin house.
-The winch motor is fused by a 130A breaker m, located in line and an overload breaker in the aft cabin.
+The winch motor is fused by a 130A breaker located in line and an overload breaker in the aft cabin.
 For safety reasons, the electric motor is automatically deactivated whenever a winch handle is inserted in the winch socket.

 9-10 Electric Windlass

 An electric anchor windlass is an available option.
-Mounted on the foredeck, the 1 two foot switches control up and down direction as indicated on switch under the * covers.
+Mounted on the foredeck, the 1 two foot switches control up and down direction as indicated on switch under the covers.
 The same cautions mentioned above for the electric winch (Sec.
-9-9) _ apply to the windlass. ]
+9-9) apply to the windlass.
 To operate the windlass, the breaker (marked "Winch" and same one as above) m on the main panel supplying 12V DC to the relays must be ON.
 The windlass is protected by a 150A BUSS fuse in line, mounted under the aft berth.
 The relay switch box and an overload breaker is located high in the forepeak.
 Because of the high DC load it is desirable to operate the windlass only with the engine